 Coronaviruses comprise a major group of common animal viruses that typically infect mammals and birds.
 The name coronavirus (Latin corona, meaning crown or a halo appearance) comes from the shape of the virus when the virus is observed using an electron microscope.
 Fewer than ten coronaviruses have been determined to cause disease in humans.
 In the twenty-first century, though, a few emergent coronaviruses have resulted in serious and contagious diseases—especially pneumonia or other respiratory illnesses—in humans.
 Two of the most significant coronavirus diseases are severe acute respiratory syndrome (SARS), which was initially reported in Asia in 2003 and affected more than 8000 people (with 774 deaths), and Middle East respiratory syndrome (MERS), which was first reported in Saudi Arabia in 2012 and affected more than 2500 individuals (including at least 860 deaths).
 See also: Middle East respiratory syndrome (MERS); Severe acute respiratory syndrome (SARS)

 COVID-19 cases have been reported in almost all countries across the world.
-As of mid-April 2021, COVID-19 has been confirmed in more than 136,000,000 persons worldwide, and approximately 2,937,000 people have died.
-The United States leads the world in the number of confirmed coronavirus cases (more than 31,200,000 cases, including over 562,000 deaths).
-In addition, the numbers of deaths are significant in Brazil (more than 353,000 deaths), Mexico (more than 209,000 deaths), India (more than 170,000 deaths), the United Kingdom (more than 127,300 deaths), and Italy (more than 114,000 deaths).
+As of late July 2021, COVID-19 has been confirmed in more than 194,000,000 persons worldwide, and approximately 4,140,000 people have died.
+The United States leads the world in the number of confirmed coronavirus cases (more than 34,300,000 cases, including over 610,000 deaths).
+In addition, the numbers of deaths are significant in Brazil (more than 550,000 deaths), India (more than 420,000 deaths), and Mexico (more than 240,000 deaths).
 As a result, many countries have ordered lockdowns and closed their borders, and individuals (especially those persons most at risk, such as the elderly) have been encouraged to self-quarantine.
 Urgent emergency measures are being implemented across the United States, throughout Europe, and elsewhere in attempts to halt the pace of community spreading of the virus.
 Furthermore, multiple airlines have temporarily suspended most international flights due to the coronavirus outbreak.
 Overall, airlines are adopting a series of measures to prevent the spread of the deadly disease.
 See also: Pneumonia; Respiratory system disorders

 Individuals infected by COVID-19 have displayed a wide spectrum of symptoms, ranging from mild cold- or flu-like illness to severe respiratory distress and even death.
 Typical symptoms include cough, fever, shortness of breath, and breathing difficulties.
 Although further determinations are necessary, symptoms have appeared in as few as 2 days or as long as 14 days after exposure to the coronavirus.
 This range is similar to that observed for the incubation period of MERS viruses.
 However, COVID-19 is not the same as the coronavirus that causes either MERS or SARS.
 Despite this, preliminary genetic analyses suggest that the new virus emerged from a virus related to SARS.
 See also: Detection of respiratory viruses; Genetics